-Distance selling - by phone or internet - offers many advantages, but it also entails certain obligations.
+Distance selling and off-premises selling offers many advantages, but it also entails certain obligations under EU rules.

 What are your obligations?

 Advance information for customers

 Before concluding the contract with your customer, you should provide the following information, in a clear and understandable manner:

 - the main characteristics of the goods or services;